Grant B. Morgan, Ph.D

 B.S.
 Psychology (2003) - Clemson University

-Advanced quantitative methods, latent variable models, clustering/classification, nonparametric statistics
+Advanced quantitative methods, latent variable models, clustering/classification, nonparametric statistics, psychometrics

 2012 Bruce Thompson Outstanding Paper Award - Southwest Educational Research Association